deitch/cansecurity/README.md

 Each route is an array of 4 or 5 parts, as follows:

-    [verb,route,[params,]default,condition]
+    [verb,route,[params,][loggedIn,]default,condition]

 * verb: string, one of GET PUT POST DELETE, and is case-insensitive
 * route: string, an express-js compatible route, e.g. "/api/user/:user" or "/post/:post/comment/:comment"
-* params: optional object, which will be checked to match the route, e.g. {private:true} or {secret:"true",name:"foo"}
+* params: optional object, which will be checked to match the route, e.g. `{private:true}` or `{secret:"true",name:"foo"}`.
+If the params match, then the route will be applied, else this route is considered to *not* match and will be ignored.
+See the examples below and the tests.
+* loggedIn: optional boolean.
+If true, user **must** be logged in via cansecurity **before** checking authorization.
+If the user is not logged in, send `401`.
 * default: what the default behaviour should be, one of "deny" or "allow"
 * condition: JavaScript string which should return a condition.
 If true, then do the opposite of the default behaviour